mech/Notes/Design (Product)/UI.md

 > You have to zoom in and out between the general and the specific.

+> A sculptor may sit down to sculpt something without a clear idea of the exact form it will take; sometimes we need to start pushing and pulling on the clay to see what comes out of it.

 * [**Flat 2.0**](http://articles.dappergentlemen.com/2014/12/03/flat-design-2/)
 * [**Low contrast Text is not the answer**](https://www.nngroup.com/articles/low-contrast/)
 * [7 rules for creating nice UI](https://medium.com/@erikdkennedy/7-rules-for-creating-gorgeous-ui-part-1-559d4e805cda#.qd6qv5nia)